jailbirt/theeye-docs/indicators.md

 #### Indicator kinds

+* Text
+  * The indicator value is shown as typed. value accepts strings
 * Progress
-  * The indicator value is shown in percent inside a bar, in the same way a progress bar does.
+  * The indicator value is shown in percent inside a bar, in the same way a progress bar does. value only accepts numbers
-* Text
-  * The indicator value is shown as typed.
 * Counter
   * A numeric value is shown starting at one.
-This indicator has special special methods to increase, decrease and restart the value.
+This indicator has special special methods to increase, decrease and restart the value. value accepts only valid numbers

 #### Indicators' properties:

 * **title:** The name that identifies the indicator
-* **type:** Indicator kind \(Progress/Text/Counter\)
+* **type:** Indicator kind \(valid indicator types are: progress/text/counter\)
 * **state**: Normal or Failure.
 Status determines wether it is green\(normal\) or red\(failure\).
 * **value**: The factor or quantity to show
 * **read\_only**: true \| false.
 When set to false the indicator can be dismissed \(deleted\) from the Dashboard.